simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 Four values at the price of two attributes!
 And this is a lot better now, not only because we are using less attributes, but because we can use vector math.
 Believe me, vectors simplify your game a lot.

 You may have noticed that I didn't use `speed`, but I used `velocity` instead.
 The reason is that `speed` is a *scalar* quantity, while `velocity` is a *vector* quantity.
 Put simply, `speed` is an information that's *contained* in `velocity`!
-You may want to <a rel="external nofollow" href="//www.physicsclassroom.com/class/1DKin/Lesson-1/Speed-and-Velocity">read about it</a>, albeit not directly related to programming.
+You may want to <a rel="external" href="//www.physicsclassroom.com/class/1DKin/Lesson-1/Speed-and-Velocity">read about it</a>, albeit not directly related to programming.

 ### A proper ball reflection